No yolk, no eggcuses, you’ve got to try these places out.

 When you’re as slutty for eggs as we are, it’s a sin not to have the best egg dishes in London picked out.
 So we at Secret London hatched an idea, and we think we’ve cracked it with our guide to the best egg-loving restaurants in London.

 I foresee quite the battle brewing in Notting Hill, as Eggslut vies with nearby antecedent egg-lovers Eggbreak for The Scrambled Throne.
 As the name would suggest, Eggbreak are equally batty about eggs, with everything from omelettes to shakshukas and benedicts to toasties on the menu.
 (They’re also very good at Instagram if you’re looking for some undeniable egg porn.)
-Less egg-focused, but equally swoonworthy, are the Nutella and banana pinwheels and baklava crossaints.
+Less egg-focused, but equally swoonworthy, are the Nutella french toast and baklava crossaints.
 Is it heresy to speak of them in an egg roundup?
 Don’t care, they’re too good.

 30 Uxbridge Street, Notting Hill, W8 7TA.

-3. Barge House
+3. Barge House (temporarily closed, order via delivery)

 Frankly, if you haven’t been to the Haggerston Riviera for Barge House’s excellent breakfast in bread, you’re living your life all wrong.
 Sorry to tell you that, but it’s true.
 Chic interior and patio-style dining play second fiddle to one of London’s most iconic dishes – an entire full English breakfast (classic, vegan, salmon-led, and spicy variations are available), served inside a hollowed-out loaf of sourdough.
 It’s big, it’s naughty, it’s all kinds of delicious.
 Read all about it here.